Tasty๐ŸฐTechโšกBytes

 Cost Breakdown

-Continuous pentesting requires a Pensar account.
-Free tier available for individuals; advanced features (auto-fix, full monitoring) on paid plans.
+Continuous PR gating, the Console dashboard, auto-fix, and full monitoring require a Pensar account.
+Free tier available; advanced features on paid plans.

 Self-hosting